reza-mirjahanian/awesome-blockchain/Ethereum/L1 Concepts/Beacon Chain/Beacon Chain.md

 The contents of the Beacon Chain is primarily a registry of validator addresses, the state of each validator, and attestations.
 Validators are activated by the Beacon Chain and can transition to states,

+### Staking validators: semantics

+Validators are *virtual* and are activated by stakers.
+In PoW, users buy hardware to become miners.
+In Ethereum, users stake ETH to activate and control validators.

+It is clearer to associate stakers with a stake, and validators with a **balance**.
+Each validator has a maximum balance of 32 ETH, but stakers can stake all their ETH.
+For every 32 ETH staked, one validator is activated.

+Validators are executed by ***validator clients*** that make use of a beacon (chain) node.
+A **beacon node** has the functionality of following and reading the Beacon Chain.
+A validator client can implement beacon node functionality or make calls into beacon nodes.
+One validator client can execute many validators.

 ### **How do you become a validator?**